 The proposed development provides reasonable distances between the residential buildings and transit stops.
 As such, transit stops are proposed to be in walking distance of approximately 200m.
 Wateridge Village is to be a sustainable, active community and various modes of transportation are planned for the area.
 Currently, an OC Transpo route is currently servicing portions of the neighbourhood and, as development continues, public transportation routes will infiltrate further into developed areas.
 The current bus routes (route 17 and route 27) connect Wateridge to transit stations - St. Laurent and Rideau Stations on Ottawa's Confederation Line.
-As future development completes the Wateridge community, there will be an express route from Wateridge to Blair LRT Station.
+As future development completes the Wateridge community, there will be an express route from Wateridge to the Blair LRT Station.

-46. the City maintains the following strategic objectives related to parking:

-a.
-To produce short-term parking that supports the needs of local businesses, residents and institutions and tourism destinations;

-b.
-To limit the supply of long-term parking in a matter that balances transit ridership objectives with the needs of automobile users;
+- 46. the City maintains the following strategic objectives related to parking: - a.
+To produce short-term parking that supports the needs of local businesses, residents and institutions and tourism destinations; - b.
+To limit the supply of long-term parking in a matter that balances transit ridership objectives with the needs of automobile users; - c.

-c.
 To support intensification and minimize the amount of land devoted to parking through measures such as parking structures and arrangements to share parking among land users;

-The proposed development aims to meet but not exceed the parking requirements for the proposed use.
-All blocks meet the objectives for resident parking needs, often surpassing the City requirements.
-Addressing the City's objectives for a sustainable, active neighbourhood, additional visitor surface parking spots are not proposed for Block 15; these parking needs can be met through on-street parking, which will be accommodated along Moses Tennisco Street, Michael Stoqua Street and Squadron Crescent.
+All blocks meet the objectives for resident parking needs.
+Addressing the City's objectives for a sustainable, active neighbourhood, additional visitor surface parking spots are proposed for Block 15 and 5 are provided for the stacked dwellings; additional visitor parking needs can be met through on-street parking, which will be accommodated along Moses Tennisco Street, Michael Stoqua Street and Squadron Crescent.

 Cycling and public transit infrastructure are proposed throughout the Wateridge community in connection to the greater urban area.
 Parking control restrictions can be proposed along public streets to limit on-street parking and encourage alternative modes of transportation.
-Further explanations and recommendations to deal with reduced visitor parking can be found in the transportation impact report.